 Setting up a way to keep track of total/remaining leave days for each leave type is another task on top of that.
 As a result, most founders or managers simply never get around to dedicating the time needed to build the perfect PTO tracker spreadsheet.

-You can set up scripts in Google Sheets to automate certain parts of your time off tracking workflow, such as automatically updating an employee’s records each time they take a day off.
+You can set up scripts in Google Sheets and Excel to automate certain parts of your time off tracking workflow, such as automatically updating an employee’s records each time they take a day off.
 But it takes a little know-how to set up these scripts, and even then they are a bit clunky.